ramonfigueiredo/java_programming/README.md

 			* The family of related objects is intended to be used together and this restriction needs to be enforced.
 			* You want to provide a library of objects that does not show implementations and only reveal interfaces.
 		* Solution (Java): [AbstractFactory](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/creational_patterns/AbstractFactory)
 	2. **Builder:** It separates the construction of a complex object from its representation so that the construction process can create different representations.
-Also known as *Kit*.
 		* Benefits:
 			* It allows to vary an internal representation of the object.
 			* Isolates the code for construction and representation.